zmike/zmike.github.io/_posts/2022-06-07-returning.md

 * scan the shader for variables containing 64bit types
 * rewrite the type for a matching variable
 * rewrite the i/o for matching variable to use the new type

+This obviously hit a snag with the larger types (e.g., dvec4, dmatX) where there was more than a vec4 of expanded components.
+I ended up converting these to a struct containing vec4 members that could then be indexed based on the offset of the original load.